 Managing Newcastle's parks and allotments

 How much green space is there in Newcastle's parks and allotments?

-Newcastle’s 33 parks cover 400ha and its 61 allotment sits cover 50ha - that’s the equivalent to 765 football pitches.
+Newcastle’s 33 parks cover 400ha and more than 60 allotment sites cover 50ha - that’s the equivalent to 765 football pitches.

 I want to hold an event in one of the parks, what should I do?